California Farm to School Program

 Farm to School Incubator Grant Program

-Through this program, CDFA-F2F was able to award $8.496 million in grants to 60 Farm to School projects throughout the state!
+In 2021, CDFA-F2F was able to award $8.496 million in grants to 60 Farm to School projects throughout the state through two funding tracks!

 - Track 1 Grant Portal